ustitc/ustitc.github.io/content/blog/2023-in-review.md

 ---

 This was a hot period.
-We moved to the UAE, I started a new job, and we stayed most of the time at home.
-A thermal, physical and mental challenge at the same time.
+We moved to the UAE, I started a new job, and we spent most of our time at home — a thermal, physical, and mental challenge all at once.

-It was also the most challenging year in terms of work.
-During this year I understood how much I lack skills in managing myself in terms of time and energy.

-But regardless of that, I enjoyed this year.
-I felt safe in Dubai and really liked the city.
-I also managed to catch up with friends and make new ones.
+Despite everything, I enjoyed the year.
+I grew accustomed to Dubai and really liked the city.

 ## Gadgets

-Steam Deck is the gadget of the year.
-We stayed most of the time at home, and it became the best way to entertain ourselves and stay sane.
+The Steam Deck was my gadget of the year.
+Since we spent most of our time at home, it became the best way to stay entertained and sane.

 ## Software

-[Excalidraw](https://excalidraw.com).
-Became my go-to tool for every meeting and in several occasions it is now much easier for me to draw prototypes there, than using pen and paper.
+[Excalidraw](https://excalidraw.com) became my go-to tool for every meeting.
+In many cases, I now find it much easier to draw prototypes there than to use pen and paper.

 ## Video games

 [Baldur's Gate 3](https://store.steampowered.com/agecheck/app/1086940/).
-It reminds me about real tabletop RPGs that we run with the friends.
-Same insanity and love.
+It reminds me about real tabletop RPGs that we run with the friends - the same delightful mix of chaos and love.

 ## Board games

 [Wingspan](https://boardgamegeek.com/boardgame/266192/wingspan).
-I think we would still play Everdell if we had a physical version.
-But we had only a digital one with which we started to get annoyed.
-We searched for similar experience, a bit strategic and also beautifully illustrated.
+We might still be playing Everdell if we had a physical version, but we only had the digital edition, which began to frustrate us.
+We sought a similar strategic experience, yet beautifully illustrated — and found Wingspan.

 ## Books

 **Thinking in systems**

-Book gave me an insight of what I like in software development - investigating how systems work.
+This book gave me insight into what I enjoy most about software development — investigating how systems work.

 **Four Thousand Weeks**

-I have never read anything about time management, but after failing to gain focus at work I decided that the time has come.
-I haven't gained practical advices on how control the time, but understood the importance of not spending time on unnecessary things.
+I had never read anything about time management, but after struggling to focus at work, I decided it was time to start.
+While I didn’t gain practical advice on how to control my time, I did come to appreciate the importance of avoiding unnecessary distractions and saying no.

 **The Creative Act**

-I use it to motivate myself, that's why I keep it close and open a random page from time-to-time.
+I use this book to motivate myself, keeping it close and opening a random page from time to time.

 **Think: A Compelling Introduction to Philosophy**

-For long time I wanted to dive into the topic of philosophy and this year I started the journey with this introduction.
+For a long time, I wanted to explore philosophy, and this year I began my journey with this introduction.